tylerneylon/small_notes/newport_book/newport_book.md

 I take basically everything with a grain of salt, and this book is no exception.
 I'm going to agree with ideas when they make sense to me and match my experience.
-While I'm about to include criticism of the book, note that I found it good enough to read and to write about.
+While I'm about to include criticism, note that I found the book good enough to both read and write about.

 To some degree, the ideas presented here make intuitive sense.
 Nothing Cal says seems to be overtly mistaken.
 For example, I have often noticed a feeling of